Improving turbulence control through explainable deep learning: Targeting coherent structures for drag reduction

 The discovered policies exhibit significant differences between the various proposed rewards.
-Fig. \ref{fig:channel_comp} shows various performance metrics averaged over 50 different initial conditions.
-Our results exhibit a significant drag reduction: approximately $31.7\%$ when using DRL aiming specifically at direct drag (DD) reduction, $27.5\%$ when targeting Q events, and $21.2\%$ when targeting streaks.
-However, all these approaches show a worse performance than the one of the SHAP-based policy, which presents a $33.3\%$ drag reduction: $5\%$ more (1.6 percentage points) than DD-based control, $20.8\%$ more (5.6 percentage points) than Q-event-based control, and $56.8\%$ more (12.1 percentage points) than streak-based control.
-This finding is particularly remarkable given that all policies were initially trained in a small channel where performance differences were small (see the Methods section and Supplementary material).
+Fig. \ref{fig:channel_comp} shows various performance metrics averaged over 150 different initial conditions.
+Our results exhibit a significant drag reduction: approximately \MB{$31.9\%$ when using DRL aiming specifically at direct drag (DD) reduction, $26.9\%$ when targeting Q events, and $20.9\%$ when targeting streaks.
+However, all these approaches show a worse performance than that of the SHAP-based policy, which presents a $33.7\%$ drag reduction: $5.6\%$ more (1.8 percentage points) than DD-based control, $25.3\%$ more (6.8 percentage points) than Q-event-based control, and $61.2\%$ more (12.8 percentage points) than streak-based control}.
+This finding is particularly remarkable given that all policies were initially trained in a small channel where performance differences were small (see the Methods section and Supplementary material). \MB{We note the strong periodicity of the time signal, which could be smoothed by considering a shorter actuation $\Delta t$ (not shown).
+This is further illustrated in the zero-shot generalization for $Re_{\tau}=550$, where the actuation frequency remains the same in inner units, but is increased in outer units.} \MB{It might appear counter-intuitive that a model trained to reduce the SHAP values outperforms a model trained for direct drag reduction when reducing the drag.
+However, the system under consideration is not entirely Markovian due to partial observability and the SHAP values can be seen as sophisticated reward shaping.
+A more detailed discussion using an illustrative navigation problem can be found in the Supplementary material.}

 We obtain further insights into the dynamic effect of the DRL-discovered control strategies when comparing the averaged Reynolds stresses and streak intensity in the various controlled cases, as shown in Fig.~\ref{fig:channel_comp} (right).
 Note that the DRL approach targeting Q events exhibits the best performance reducing both Q events and streaks.
 Interestingly, the SHAP-based policy yields the highest drag reduction, despite not being particularly effective at reducing Q events or streaks, highlighting the fact that these classically studied structures are not the most important to target when reducing drag.
 The effectiveness of the SHAP-based policy stems from its ability to identify the most informative flow regions to predict future turbulence fluctuations in an objective manner.
 The DRL approach targeting SHAP values manipulates the most relevant structures for the flow evolution and the SSP of near-wall turbulence.
 By targeting these regions, the DRL control learns to hamper turbulence-supporting mechanisms in a causally informed manner, unlike the more simplistic approach of targeting the classically-studied coherent structures.
 These findings confirm that the traditional coherent structures provide an incomplete picture of the mechanisms supporting turbulence, and show that XDL complements and expands our understanding of wall-bounded turbulence~\cite{cremades2024classically}.